Ohio

 Right to Have Representation

-A victim may appoint a family member of other representative to attend any court proceedings.
+A victim may appoint a family member or other representative to attend any court proceedings.
 This right is particularly important for elderly and juvenile victims.

 Right to Have Information